Wandmalfarbe/Bowtie-Theme-Big-Vinyl-Cover/Readme.md

 # Big Vinyl Cover

 A theme for [Bowtie](http://bowtieapp.com/) with a big 600px cover and CSS flip animation.
-The theme has a backside that can be flipped by double-clicking the cover.
+The theme has a backside that can be flipped by double-clicking on the cover.
 On the backside it shows the album, the artist, the song and the length of the song.

 ## Preview